Shhatter/digitaltulip-documentation/Testing/UI Testing.md

 1. fip_banking_node project cloned with repository permissions.
 2. Team City account with access to Digital Tulip tasks.
 3. Mongo DB and git.
-3. Sound knowlege of Selenium, Mocha, Phantom and UI Test Automation in general.
+3. Sound knowlege of Selenium, Protractor, Mocha, Phantom and UI Test Automation in general.

 # What makes a good UI test